NHSDigital/software-engineering-quality-framework/practices/observability.md

   * Subscribe to service alerts from your cloud vendors, e.g. the service-status RSS feeds for [AWS](https://status.aws.amazon.com) and [Azure](https://status.azure.com/status/).
   * Ensure you have reporting and alerting for the health of any services/components your service relies on, e.g. shared network connections or shared authentication services.
 * **Secret / sensitive data**.
   * Be careful of secret (e.g. credentials) or sensitive (e.g. person-identifiable) data when collecting and presenting observability information.
-Only data relevant to operating a reliable service should be presented.
+Only data relevant to operating a reliable service should be stored and presented.
+In some cases this can include such data, but this is the exception, and in these cases it must be subject to the same governance and scrutiny as the source system.

 # Background